xiaofeifei121/AUNETLSRTM/README.md

-The official code for the elastic full waveform inversion based on deep feature convolutional neural networks will be made publicly available upon acceptance of the article.
+The official code for the Self-supervised Hessian Preconditioning for Least-Squares Reverse Time Migration Using an Attention-Based U-Net.